ttt-fifo/conftl/README.md

 Python 2.7 or Python 3.x

-Please place an [issue](https://github.com/ttt-fifo/conftl/issues) in case the current implementation is not working with your platform and I will try to help.
+Please place an [issue](https://github.com/ttt-fifo/conftl/issues) in case the current implementation is not working with your platform and I will help.

 Python Modules: future